caraml-dev/turing/infra/charts/turing/README.md

 You can (and most likely, should) override the default configuration with values suitable for your installation.
 Refer to [Configuration](#configuration) section for the detailed description of available configuration keys.

+You can also refer to [values.minimal.yaml](./values.minimal.yaml) to check a minimal configuration that needs to be provided for Turing installation.

 ### Uninstalling the chart

 To uninstall `turing` release: